-- In Chapter 2, Gregory befriends a group of friendly Funny Animal schoolchildren, one of whom picks up a turtle to throw far away from him.
+- In Chapter 2, Gregory befriends a group of friendly Civilized Animal schoolchildren, one of whom picks up a turtle and throws it far away.

 - In Chapter 7, Auntie Whispers is seen picking a turtle out from a basket, and then eating it.

 - In Chapter 8, it also shows up in Greg's Cloud City dream sequence, in rubberhose cartoon character form - right in front of an old man carrying a lantern.

 - In Chapter 10, the Fish fisherman hooks up a turtle in the epilogue.

 - Villain Song: The Beast gets two: First, a somewhat jovial but still creepy chanting of "chop the wood to light the fire" (based on a number from the Hansel and Gretel opera).
 Second is the much more bombastic "Come Wayward Souls".

 - Wham Episode: Chapter 9, "Into the Unknown", which reveals that Wirt and Greg are modern-day kids drowning in a river and that The Unknown is possibly their Dying Dream.